Consent Decrees, Settlement Agreements, and Assistance Letters Involving Alleged Unconstitutional Police Practices

 The information in this dashboard is provided as a resource to users interested in learning about this unique form of police reform litigation.
 Law enforcement leaders may use this information to supplement their ongoing efforts to improve their practices.
 The dashboard includes information regarding the types of federal pattern-and-practice investigations involving law enforcement agencies, the reforms agreed upon in the civil Consent Decrees and Settlement Agreements, and other information that can help promote meaningful discussion on police reform and organizational improvements.

-Locations of Federal Interventions
+Locations of Federal Investigations

 Important Note Regarding this Site: